tensorspace-team/tensorspace/examples/helloworld-angular/README.md

-# Hello Angular Example
+# Hello World Example - Angular Version
-This is a minimum Tensorspace example in AngularJS.
+This is a minimum TensorSpace example in AngularJS.
 Code scaffold is create with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

 - Source code related to Tensorspace is added at: